 Teamfight Tactics is dropping like a rock

 Riot Games looked like they had another smash hit after Teamfight Tactics opened up to insane viewership.
-Unfortunately, like most games to top the Twitch charts, climbing to the top is only half the battle.
+Unfortunately, like most games to top the Twitch Streaming Charts, climbing to the top is only half the battle.
 Staying on top proves much more difficult for a variety of games.
 TeamFight Tactics appears to be the latest casualty of the notoriously fickle gaming audience.
 At least they are still leading strategy games like Hearthstone, MTG, and Auto Chess.

 Credit: Mitch Reames